Semiabelian varieties over separably closed fields, maximal divisible subgroups, and exact sequences

-\begin{remark} (Characteristic $p$) Let $f:G\to H$ be as in the hypothesis of Lemma 3.4 (ii).
-If $f$ is separable (that is induces a separable extension of function fields) then as we remarked in Proposition \ref{separablemorphisms} $f|G(K): G(K) \to H(K)$ is surjective.
-If $f$ is not separable, $f$ may no longer be surjective at the level of $K$-rational points, but nevertheless Lemma \ref{surjectivity}(ii) says it is surjective on the $\sharp$-points when $K$ is $\omega_1$-saturated. \end{remark}
+\begin{remark} (Characteristic $p$) Let $f:G\to H$ be as in the hypothesis of Lemma \ref{surjectivity} (ii).
+If $f$ is separable (that is induces a separable extension of function fields) then as we remarked in Fact \ref{separablemorphisms} $f_{|G(K)}: G(K) \to H(K)$ is surjective.
+If $f$ is not separable, $f$ may no longer be surjective at the level of $K$-rational points, but nevertheless Lemma \ref{surjectivity}(ii) says it is surjective on the $\sharp$-points when $K$ is $\omega_1$-saturated.\\ Note however that if $f$ is an isogeny, $f(p^{\infty}G(K))=p^{\infty}H(K)$ without any saturation assumption (if $f$ has degree of inseparability $n$, then $[p^n]H(K)\subseteq f(G(K))$, and one concludes by K\"onig's lemma). \end{remark}

-By Lemma 3.4 (i) we can consider $\sharp$ as a functor from the category of semiabelian varieties over $K$ to the category of {\infdef} groups in $K$.
+By Lemma \ref{surjectivity} (i) we can consider $\sharp$ as a functor from the category of semiabelian varieties over $K$ to the category of {\infdef} groups in $K$.
 It is natural to ask whether $\sharp$ preserves exact sequences, and this is an important theme of the paper.

-Recall that by an {\em exact sequence of algebraic groups} defined over a field $K$, we mean that the homomorphisms are not only defined over $K$ but also separable.
-So we will be considering the situation of semiabelian varieties $G_{2}, G_{3}$ defined over $K$, a separable surjective rational homomorphism $f:G_{2}\to G_{3}$ defined over $K$, with $Ker(f) = G_{1}$ connected and thus a semiabelian subvariety of $G_{2}$ defined over $K$.
-Then the sequence $0 \to G_1(K) \to G_2(K) \to G_3(K) \to 0$ clearly remains exact (in the category of definable groups in $K$), using say 2.3 in the characteristic $p$ case.
+Recall that by an {\em exact sequence of algebraic groups} defined over $K$, we mean that the homomorphisms are not only over $K$ but also separable.
+Consider two semiabelian varieties $G_{2}, G_{3}$ over $K$, a separable surjective $K$-homomorphism $f:G_{2}\to G_{3}$, with $Ker(f) = G_{1}$ connected and thus a semiabelian subvariety of $G_{2}$ over $K$.
+Then, by Fact \ref{separablemorphisms} the sequence $0 \to G_1(K) \to G_2(K) \to G_3(K) \to 0$ clearly remains exact (in the category of definable groups in $K$).
 By Lemma \ref{surjectivity} the sequence

 will be exact if and only if

 So the group $(G_{1}(K)\cap G_{2}^{\sharp})/G_{1}^{\sharp}$ is the obstruction to exactness.